apache/geronimo/assemblies/geronimo-boilerplate-minimal/src/main/underlay/var/config/README.txt

 *-config-substitutions.properties

-  Put variables and their substitution values in this file: they will be used when processing config.xml Values in this file will be overridden by environment variables and system properties hostName=localhost httpPort=8080 httpsPort=8443
+Put variables and their substitution values in this file.
+They will be used when processing the corresponding config.xml.
+Values in this file can be overridden by environment variables and system properties by prefixing the property name with 'org.apache.geronimo.config.substitution.'
-   To run multiple instances of geronimo choose a portOffset such that none of the ports conflict Try PortOffset=10
+For example, an entry such as hostName=localhost can be overridden by an environment variable or system property org.apache.geronimo.config.substitution.hostName=foo When running multiple instances of Geronimo choose a PortOffset value such that none of the ports conflict.
+For example, try PortOffset=10

 *-artifact-aliases.properties